daoo/polhemthegame/readme.md

 Should work on Windows and Linux, maybe Mac too but I've not tested that.

 The only requirement is to have Java installed as the libraries are included.
-To launch the game either run _windows.bat_ for windows or _linux.sh_ for linux.
+To launch the game either run _windows.bat_ for windows or _linux.sh_ for Linux.

 Building
 ========